TrueBlocks/trueblocks-core/docs/content/data-model/other.md

 | internalType | for composite types, the internal type of the parameter     | string                                      |
 | components   | for composite types, the parameters making up the composite | [Parameter[]](/data-model/other/#parameter) |

-## Etherscan
+## Slurp

 <!-- markdownlint-disable MD033 MD036 MD041 -->
 THIS SHOULD BE ETHERSCAN DATA RELATED, BUT IT'S NOT TIED IN, SO IT DOESN'T DO ANYTHING The `traceFilter` is an internal data structure used to query using the `chifra traces --filter` command.
 Its use may, in the future, be expanded for other use cases.
 Note that all fields are optional, but not all may be empty at the same time.

-The following commands produce and manage Etherscans:
+The following commands produce and manage Slurps:

 - [chifra slurp](/chifra/other/#chifra-slurp)

-Etherscans consist of the following fields:
+Slurps consist of the following fields:

 | Field            | Description                                                                                           | Type                                    |
 | ---------------- | ----------------------------------------------------------------------------------------------------- | --------------------------------------- |